 It seems as though privacy is one of the top concerns of every iOS user these days.
 Despite Apple’s ongoing attempts to keep user information encrypted and safe, it’s still possible for your information to be shared unknowingly or unwillingly.
-You should always be wary of what could be collecting your information and tracking you; especially when you’re browsing the internet.
+You should always be wary of what could be collecting your information and tracking you, especially when you’re browsing the internet.

 Although there are tons of holes in software that can be called security issues, we are leaning away from security in this post and will mostly be talking about privacy and how you can use iOS’ built-in settings to help protect yourself from data harvesting and unwanted information sharing.

-Privacy 101: using private browsing mode
+Privacy 101: Using private browsing mode

-Configuring your Safari privacy settings
+Configure your Safari privacy settings

-In the Settings app under Safari’s settings, you’ll find many different options for tweaking your level of privacy while using the Safari web browser.
+In the Settings app, under Safari’s settings, you’ll find many different options for tweaking your level of privacy while using the Safari web browser.
 Among the features you can configure here are AutoFill preferences, frequently visited sites, pop-up blockers, content blockers, tracking, cookies, and more.

 All of these settings have an impact on your privacy, and it’s a good idea to configure these settings responsibly.